yash-amd/shark-ai/sharkfuser/README.md

 Although optional, we recommend using docker as the canonical development setup for a no-fuss quick start, hermetic and reproducible builds, and consistency with CI.
 Follow [these steps](https://github.com/sjain-stanford/docker.git) to launch an interactive docker container with the required dependencies pre-installed (and skip to the `Build and Test` section below).

-If you prefer a custom setup instead, the following dependencies need to be brought in to build/test Fusili:
+If you prefer a custom setup instead, the following dependencies need to be brought in to build/test Fusilli:

 **Build Requirements:** cmake, ninja-build, clang, lld, IREE

 **Test Requirements:** catch2, lit, FileCheck, iree-opt, iree-compile, iree-run-module

-Fusili expects a pre-built IREE distribution to be installed (preferably in `/usr/local/`).
+Fusilli expects a pre-built IREE distribution to be installed (preferably in `/usr/local/`).
 It uses this to access binaries (like `FileCheck`, `iree-opt`, `iree-compile`, `iree-run-module`) as well as for direct integration of IREE compiler and runtime libraries through the C-API interface.

 Easiest way to get [`lit`](https://llvm.org/docs/CommandGuide/lit.html) is through Python (`pip install lit`).
 Everything else should be available via `apt` based install.

 ### Build and Test (debug build)

-Build and test Fusili as follows:
+Build and test Fusilli as follows:
 ```shell
 cmake -GNinja -S. -Bbuild \
     -DCMAKE_C_COMPILER=clang \